-Town Hall and Center Office Building
+Town Hall and Center Office Building20

 Town Hall is located on Main Street in the Sturbridge Common Historic District.
-A two-story wooden frame building, Town Hall has long served as Sturbridge's principal government office building, housing all of the Town's municipal offices.
+A two-story brick building, Town Hall has long served as Sturbridge's principal government office building, housing all of the Town's municipal offices.

 The Town Hall building as well as the Center Office Building on Main Street have just been renovated to ease overcrowding, address structural and accessibility issues and provide additional community meeting space.
-The \$4.3 million project also improved the appearance of the two buildings, which are both listed on the National Register of Historic Places.
-Improvements to Town Hall include a new elevator compliant with state and federal accessibility requirements.
+The \$4.3 million project also improved the appearance of the two buildings, which are both listed in the National Register of Historic Places.
+Improvements to Town Hall included a new elevator compliant with state and federal accessibility requirements.
 The project did not incorporate many green building or sustainable practices, largely due to cost constraints, according to the project architect.

 Municipal offices moved into the renovated buildings in August 2010.
 Town Hall now houses the offices of the Town Administrator, Board of Selectmen, Finance Department, Assessor and Town Clerk.
-Offices related to land use, including the Planning Department, Conservation Commission, Recreation Department, Board of Health and Veteran's Agent moved across the street to the Center Office Building.
+Offices related to land use, including the Planning Department, Conservation Commission, Building Inspector, and the Recreation Department, as well as the Board of Health and Veteran's Agent moved across the street to the Center Office Building.
 Previously, the 1852 two-story Center Office Building had long been vacant, though it had been used as a school and police station in years past.